Family & Divorce Lawyers

 • Law Society of Alberta

-• Canadian Bar Association (CBA) Alberta – Family Law Section Executive and Women Lawyers’ Forum
+• Canadian Bar Association (CBA)

-• Association of Family & Conciliation Courts (AFCC) – Alberta Section Board Member
+• Association of Family & Conciliation Courts (AFCC)

-• Association of Collaborative Family Professionals (ACFP)
+• Association of Collaborative Family Professionals – Edmonton (ACFP-E)

 • Collaborative Divorce Alberta Association (CDAA)